TeachCraft/TeachCraft-ClientLauncher/README.md

 # TeachCraft-ClientLauncher

 To execute, run the below in your terminal with Python 2.7 installed.
-It will then prompt you for your gamename:
+It will then prompt you for your name:

 ```
 python launcher.py